-Regular servicing and preventative maintenance however require that equipment be taken out of services for a certain period.
+Regular service and preventative maintenance, however, require that equipment be taken out of service for a certain period.
 It will thus not always be possible to obtain a 100% of all equipment availability and the target of 85% availability is set.